WHO WERE THE ROUSE BROTHERS?

 The Rouse Brothers were hard drinking fiddle demons who lived in the Everglades amongst the outlaws and wetlanders, shack shakers, and juke jointers.
 They were party lifers, and money spenders.
 And chart topping songwriters.

-Their toil produced “One of the top 10 country songs of the century” according to ASCAP, the American Society of Composers, Authors and Publishers, and they are included in the Smithsonian Museum’s music library.
+Their toil produced “One of the top 10 country songs of the century” according to ASCAP (the American Society of Composers, Authors and Publishers), and they are featured in the Smithsonian Museum’s music library.

 Ervin T Rouse (sometimes spelled Erwin Rouse) is the man responsible for the “Orange Blossom Special,” covered on over 200 records and made most famous by the man in black, Johnny Cash, but also by hillbilly hall-of-famer Bill Monroe and His Bluegrass Boys.

 The earliest known recording was cut by Ervin with backup fiddle from his brother Gordon Rouse, and lyrics from his brother Jack Rouse.
-This record by The Rouse Brothers came out on RCA’s Bluebird Records 8218 in 1939.
+This record by The Rouse Brothers came out on RCA’s Bluebird Records under matrix number 8218 in 1939.

 Although they may have been born hillbillies, they moved to, lived, grew old, and died in the hardened soul of the flatlands, Miami’s own Everglades.